igor440/Nintendo-64-Development/Development Hardware/PCB/Nintendo NUS DCC-00/Pinout/README.txt

-I am pretty sure this is how its connected.
+This is how its connected more than pinout.